 \item Cost incurred at the leaves $\mathcal{L}$: Let $X \in \mathcal{L}$ be a leaf of the recursion tree.
 The cost incurred by the leaf is given by

 \end{enumerate} Using the above notation, it is easy to see that $C(\pi^O, V, W) = \sum_{X \in \mathcal{I}} \beta_X + \sum_{X \in \mathcal{L}} \alpha_X$.

-Note that {\sf SampleAndRank} \cite{ailon2012active} is similar to the {\sf GetNearOptimalPermutation}: the top level function obtains an $O(1)$ approximation, and then cost improving single vertex moves are applied recursively.
-The structure of recursion in {\sf SampleAndRank} is identical to the one in {\sf Recurse}, except thqSZ at {\sf SampleAndRank} returns the trivial partition $\{ V \}$ in the base cases, whereas {\sf Recurse} optimizes the cost of the base cases using either bruteforce or {\sf AddApproxMFAS}.
+Note that {\sf SampleAndRank} \cite{ailon2012active} is similar to the {\sf GetNearOptimalPermutation}: the top level function obtains an $O(1)$ approximation, and then cost-improving single vertex moves are applied recursively.
+The structure of recursion in {\sf SampleAndRank} is identical to the one in {\sf Recurse}, except {\sf SampleAndRank} returns the trivial partition $\{ V \}$ in the base cases, whereas {\sf Recurse} optimizes the cost of the base cases using either brute force or {\sf AddApproxMFAS}.
 However, the procedure used by the two algorithms to find cost-improving single vertex moves ({\sf ApproxLocalImprove}) is very different.
 A detailed description of the {\sf SampleAndRank} algorithm is given in Appendix \ref{sec:sar}.